The Exponential Agency · Workbook edition

 Which workflows produce most of our revenue, cost, or customer outcomes?

-In each, where is the time going — thinking, coordinating, or doing?
+In each, where is the time going — thinking, coordinating, doing, or verifying?

 Of those, which have a target you could write down and a machine could check?